Dai Andrews: Medical research

 In 2007 Andrews worked alongside Dr. Sharon Caplan and other physicians at Johns Hopkins University in Baltimore, Maryland, US.
 The study was conducted to determine whether the techniques involved in sword swallowing could be used to help patients who suffer from achalasia or those who had suffered severe throat trauma and were having trouble swallowing as a result.
 The fluoroscopic video can be seen online.

 Martial arts

-Andrews teaches the Xingyiquan style of internal kung fu as well as traditional meditation techniques at a small studio in Baltimore.
-He is the private student of Grandmaster Huang Chien Lang and has been studying Xingyiquan, Baguazhang, Tai Chi Chuan and Tien Shan Pai since 2000.
+Andrews teaches the xingyiquan style of internal kung fu as well as traditional meditation techniques at a small studio in Baltimore.
+He is the private student of Grandmaster Huang Chien Lang and has been studying xingyiquan, baguazhang, tai chi and Tien Shan Pai since 2000.
 He was awarded the rank of first tuan (degree) by the World Kuoshu Federation in July 2008, and the rank of second tuan (degree) in July 2010.

 In addition to teaching, Andrews regularly participates in the martial arts community performing at tournaments and fundraisers as well as continuing to deepen his knowledge of the martial arts.
 In 2010 and 2011 he spent several months living at Wat Chom Tong studying meditation under Acharn Luang Phor Tong and studying with several Muay Thai masters while traveling in Thailand.